-This is a very new curriculum for the UAE but having looked in some detail at the structure and content we think that there are some real pluses.
 The core benefit of the programme, for us, is that it is extremely systematic and well thought out.

 The Creative Curriculum for Preschool is based on 38 objectives for development and learning.
 These inform every aspect of teaching.
 We have listed these in full following because they are indicative of the breadth of the programme, and support the argument of the school that its offer is unique in its breadth and cross-curricular alignment.

 - Regulates own emotions and behaviour